IMATINDEV/Inayat-Matin-CV/README.md

-# Inayat Matin - Software Engineering CV 📄
+# Inayat Matin CV 📄

 ## 📌 Overview
 This repository contains my professional CV, custom-built from scratch using **HTML5** and **CSS3**.